fluidjeel/traffic-light-2025/project_implementation.md

 Section 5: The Bias-Free Simulators & Core Engines 5.1.
-The Simulators simulator_daily_hybrid.py: The advanced simulator for the daily strategy.
+The Simulators simulator_daily_hybrid.py: The advanced simulator for the daily strategy, now enhanced with flexible stop-loss modes and full MAE logging.

 htf_simulator_advanced.py: The flagship simulator for the weekly HTF strategy.
 This script is now highly flexible, featuring toggleable modes for both the initial stop-loss (LOOKBACK vs. PERCENT) and the overall exit strategy (TRAILING vs. ATR_TARGET).